simonmichael/hledger_site/src/install.md

 - `hledger<SPACE><TAB><TAB>` should list all hledger commands
 - `hledger reg acct:<TAB><TAB>` should list your top-level account names.

-If not, first ensure that general bash completion is installed and enabled (doc updates welcome):
+If not, first ensure that [bash-completion](https://salsa.debian.org/debian/bash-completion) is installed and enabled:

 **On a Mac, using homebrew:**
 - `brew remove -f bash-completion`